christiskatsouris/Robust_HDIVX_Cointegration/README.md

 ### Description

-The R package [‘Robust_high_dimensional_IV_Cointegration’](https://github.com/christiskatsouris/Robust_high_dimensional_IV_Cointegration) (under development by Christis G. Katsouris) implements robust econometric estimation and inference methodologies for igh-Dimensional IV Cointegration Models with autoregressive roots across the spectrum of stationarity and nonstationarity, with persistence types as defined by Magdalinos and Phillips (2020).
+The R package [‘Robust_high_dimensional_IV_Cointegration’](https://github.com/christiskatsouris/Robust_high_dimensional_IV_Cointegration) (under development by Christis G. Katsouris) implements robust econometric estimation and inference methodologies for high-Dimensional IV Cointegration Models with autoregressive roots across the spectrum of stationarity and nonstationarity, with persistence types as defined by Magdalinos and Phillips (2020).
 In particular, this R package builds on the [‘ivxPredictive’](https://github.com/christiskatsouris/ivxPredictive) R package prepared by Christis G. Katsouris.

 <p align="center">